Regularized Optimal Transport is Ground Cost Adversarial: Ground Cost Adversarial Optimal Transport

 In this subsection, we will focus on the discrete case where the space $\X = \range{n}$ for some $n \in \N$.
 A probability measure $\mu \in \PX$ is then a histogram of size $n$ that we will represent by a vector $\bmu \in \Rn_+$ such that $\sum_{i=1}^n \bmu_i = 1$.
 Cost functions $c \in \CXX$ and transport plans $\pi \in \Pi(\bmu,\bnu)$ are now matrices $\bc, \bpi \in \Rnn$.

 We focus on regularization functions $R$ that are separable, \emph{i.e.} of the form

 for some differentiable convex proper lsc $R_{ij}: \R \to \R$.

-In applications, it may be natural to ask that the ground cost $\bc \in \Rnn$ has nonnegative entries.
-Adding this constraint on the adversarial cost corresponds to linearizing ``at short range'' the regularization $R$ for ``small transport values'':
+In applications, it is natural to constrain the adversarial ground cost $\bc \in \Rnn$ to take nonnegative entries.
+Adding this constraint on the adversarial cost corresponds to linearizing ``at short range'' the regularization $R$ for ``small transport values''. \begin{proposition} Let $\epsilon > 0$.
+For $\bmu,\bnu \in \PX$, it holds: